 As a member of NDAA’s Board of Directors, Jackie played the vital roles of founder and first chair of NDAA’s Women Prosecutors Section, the purpose of which is leadership, mentorship, and friendship by women prosecutors.
 WPS provides education and promotes increased opportunities for women seeking leadership positions within prosecution offices and assists NDAA in public engagement and education on issues of particular importance to women prosecutors.

-Please join us for the NDAA Summer Summit 2021 in Virginia Beach, VA where we will honor the first-ever Jackie Lacey Award for Aspiring Women Prosecutors recipient.
+Please join us for NDAA’s 2024 Summer Summit in Boise, ID where we will honor the 2024 award recipient.

 Any woman prosecutor at the state or local level with up to five years of experience or any aspiring woman prosecutor completing law school who is committed to fighting for victims’ rights, seeking justice and safety for the community, and creating a diverse and inclusive atmosphere for all.

 Candidates are nominated by the NDAA membership at large.
-The WPS Awards Committee will review nominations and select a finalist for approval.
-Award recipient will be notified by Wednesday, June 23rd, 2021.
+The NDAA Awards Committee will review nominations and select the finalists for approval by the NDAA Board of Directors.
+Award recipients will be notified by March 31.